joemoose/dungeoneers.d20/docs/equipment.md

 ## Supply Crates

-Equipment supply crates and barrels (hereafter referred to as simply “crates”) can replenish the party’s gear used on long expeditions when away from settlements and unable to restock.
+Equipment supply crates and barrels (hereafter referred to as simply “crates”) can replenish the party’s gear on long expeditions when away from settlements and unable to restock.

 ### Weight